Social Services Community Health Worker

 - Ability to remain open-minded and change opinions on the basis of information, perform a wide variety of tasks and change focus quickly as demands change, and manage transitions effectively from task to task.

-- Must possess a strong belief in an organizational culture that encourages valuing and best service excellence practices demonstrated through personal behavior and work ethic.
+- Must possess a strong belief in an organizational culture that encourages valuing service excellence practices demonstrated through personal behavior and work ethic.

 - Ability to travel, including valid driver’s license and auto liability insurance coverage according to company policy.

 - Must possess the ability to present and explain complex material to physicians and other providers and member populations in a professional manner.

 - Ability to work in several databases and to comply with established documentation requirements